-Such a simple phrase, but when put into action, one that can make all the difference in the world for your business!
+Growth mindset…such a simple phrase, but when put into action, one that can make all the difference in the world for your business!
+In order to truly be successful, having an “I can do it” mindset is critical.

 As a small business owner, part of cultivating a growth mindset is to take a careful look at the thoughts you have about yourself.